 Contributions and earnings in your traditional IRA’s and Roth IRA’s have an inflation-adjusted protection cap of $1 million from bankruptcy proceedings under federal law.
 But each state varies.
 Amounts rolled over from qualified plans have some protection but in some cases, protection only applies to bankruptcy and not to other judgments, depending on the state.

-Regarding college financing, retirement assets are not counted in the calculation of what the family is expected to contribute (EFC) but all assets that aren’t in retirement accounts will be counted: checking and savings accounts, CD’s, money market, real estate investments, stocks, bonds, mutual funds: everything is counted in determining what the student and family’s share of cost will be.
+Regarding college financing, retirement assets are not counted in the calculation of the expected family contribution (EFC).
+But all assets that aren’t in retirement accounts will be counted.
+This includes checking and savings accounts, CD’s, money market, real estate investments, stocks, bonds, mutual funds.
+Everything is counted in determining what the student and family’s share of cost will be.

 Protecting intellectual property (IP) that you think is worth millions of dollars is as easy as keeping your idea a secret.
 However, if someone comes along and ‘steals’ your idea can you prove you had the idea first?
 Did you do all you could to protect the idea?
 Did you file a patent?
 If not, then that idea can become someone else’s.
 Protect your trade secrets from technology by avoiding copying, printing, faxing, emailing or sharing them in written form with anyone.